ralismark/ralismark.github.io/_posts/2019-05-28-edge-trees.md

 >
 > Edit: if you search for "Cartesian tree of edges", you'll find papers describing the stuff I detail here.

 > This post is currently WIP, but the main content is there.
 I'm posting what I currently have, and I'll complete it when I can.
-One part of this is turning the DOT code into actual graphs

 # Implicit Divide and Conquer Trees